ymcgillicuddy/Disaster-Response-Pipeline/README.md

 ## Overview
 The ETL Pipeline reads in two data files containing social media data about natural disasters and prepares them for the ML Pipeline.
-The ML Pipeline reads in the SQL database created by the ETL Pipeline, ...
+The ML Pipeline reads in the SQL database created by the ETL Pipeline and runs the message text through a ML model...
 Details on both pipelines are separated below for clarity.

 The ETL Pipline contains functions that: